21 Day South Island Explorer Package

 Today, join Nomad Safaris for their half-day heritage Skippers Canyon adventure that follows the rugged and once-treacherous Skippers Road.
 The Skippers Canyon 4WD tour departs from Queenstown, heading out towards Coronet Peak.

 Follow in the footsteps of many adventurers and discoverers as this winding road brings you to the historic Skippers Bridge, which provides a stunning photo opportunity.
 After carefully negotiating the bridge, you will continue into the historical township of Skippers.
-Though the settlement was long since abandoned, many original buildings still remain for you to explore.
-Indulge in morning tea at the Skippers Schoolhouse, and immerse yourself in the history of this stunning place through photos and artefacts from the early days of this settlement.
+Though the settlement was long abandoned, many original buildings still remain for you to explore.
+Indulge in morning tea at the Skippers Schoolhouse and immerse yourself in the history of this stunning place through photos and artefacts from the early days of this settlement.
 On the return journey you will stop at Deep Creek, where you can immerse yourself in the heritage of the local area by turning your hand to a spot of gold panning.
 Some may also recognise spots along the Skippers Road from their appearance in The Lord of The Rings.

 Day 12 Queenstown